ioet/time-tracker-backend/README.md

 ```

 To get a full report in html

 ```bash
  coverage html
 ```

-Then check in the [htmlcov/index.html](./htmlcov/index.html) to see it
+Then check in the [htmlcov/index.html](./htmlcov/index.html) to see it.

 If you want that previously collected coverage data is erased, you can execute: